×

 #1.
 Restart Your Wi-Fi:

-Whether you're using a computer or a mobile device, you can go to Settings on your device, then switch the Wi-Fi off, wait for a second, and turn it on again.
-This action may re-establish a good connection.
+On iPhone, Android, Windows, or Mac, you can go to Settings, then switch the Wi-Fi off, wait for 10 seconds, and turn it on again.
+This action may re-establish a stable connection, which often resolves temporary DNS glitches that make Spotify think there's no internet connection.

 #2.
 Restart Your Router: